 - When wild camping you must never make a campfire as it can damage the environment and create fires.
-For cooking, use a storm cooker.
-The Swedish brand Trangia make fantastic storm cookers that are virtually indestructible.
+Instead it may be worth looking at using a stove or storm cooker – but check local laws first to see if they’re allowed.
+The Swedish brand Trangia make great camping storm cookers that are safe and virtually indestructible.
 Portable solar ovens, like this one by GoSun, are also a good fuel-less option.

 - Take any rubbish with you, and leave your camping spot the way you found it.

 The Best Time To Visit Great Yarmouth

 The best time to visit Great Yarmouth is definitely in the summer months.
 The weather is usually sunny and mild, and there are lots of fun festivals and events going on.
 The beaches and seaside attractions are busiest but still enjoyable, and the town centre is lively and full of tourists.

 If you’re looking for a quieter time to visit, late spring or early autumn are both good options.
 The weather is still pleasant and there aren’t as many people around.
 It’s a great time to explore the town and beaches at your own pace.

 As for wildlife, seal pups are born from November to January, so that’s a great time to see them if you’re interested.
 But really, any time of year is a wonderful time to visit Great Yarmouth.

 Nine Fun Things To Do When Camping in Great Yarmouth